Brand Archetypes - Astute Communications

 Strategy: To be a down-to-earth, straight shooter

-The Sage is guided by a search for the truth.
-These brands use intelligence and analysis to comprehend the world around them.
+The Sage archetype is guided by a search for the truth.
+These brands use research and analysis to comprehend the world around them.
 Look at brands that are thought leaders in their industries, providing expertise and encouraging people to think.

 Goal: Understand the world through intelligence and analysis